stevencohn/OneMore/README.md

 * [Indent content](#indenting) below headings or tagged paragraphs
 * [Replace hyperlinked URLs](#nameUrls) with their Web page titles
 * Toggle strikethrough text next to all completed/incompleted tags

+#### Context Menu

+The following commands are available from the page context menu

+* No Spell Check
+* Remove Empty Paragraphs and Headings
+* Remove Paragraph Spacing
+* To UPPERCASE
+* To lowercase

 #### Key Bindings
 While all commands can be accessed from the OneMore ribbon group menus, some